cnk-cnk/Analyses-de-l-impact-du-COVID-19-dans-le-monde/README.md

 Total number of deaths and cases of COVID-19 in each continent
 Top 05 countries with the highest deaths and cases of COVID Bottom 05 countries with the lowest deaths and cases of COVID
-Daily cummulative trend of COVID-19 cases and deaths Total number of deaths and cases by country per year/month Annual mortality rate
+Daily cumulative trend of COVID-19 cases and deaths Total number of deaths and cases by country per year/month Annual mortality rate
 Monthly infection rate